I reckon that the key to great camping food is good planning!

 - Veggie burgers, hot dogs or sausages in bread rolls.

 - Ready-made onion bhajis/vegetable pakoras/samosas with naan.

-Garlic mushrooms - heat a drop of oil/butter in a pan.
-Add the mushrooms and a large clove of crushed garlic.
+- heat a drop of oil/butter in a pan.
+Add sliced mushrooms, a chopped red pepper and a large clove of crushed garlic.
 Cook until most of the liquid has evaporated.
-Serve on warm ciabatta.
+Serve on warm ciabatta or garlic bread.

 Quick veggie chilli/curry - Fry a chopped onion in a drop of oil.
 Add either 2-3 tsp mild chilli powder/fajita seasoning OR 1 tbsp curry powder/paste.
 Add a tin of ratatouille (or some chopped veg and a tin of chopped tomatoes) and a drained tin of beans/chickpeas/lentils.
 Bring to the boil and simmer for 5 minutes.
 Serve with wraps/nachos or naan bread.